jsmarier-courses/midterm-project-lauradawe/mpad2003_midterm_lauradawe.md

 Many values that were expected to cluster were not identified by the open refine algorithm.
 As a result, it was difficult to make good use of portions of the data in the column or large manual effort would be required to combine similar data.

+See Fig. 4 for dataset after data was cleaned.

 <br>

 ![](Screenshot_OpenRefineFacetCluster.png)<br>
-*Figure 2: OpenRefine facets and clustering tools.*
+*Figure 3: OpenRefine facets and clustering tools.*

  <br>

 ![](Screenshot_CleanedData.png)<br>
-*Figure 3: Dataset after appling Google Sheets cleaning tools.*
+*Figure 4: Dataset after appling Google Sheets cleaning tools.*

 <br>